Linus4/eldritchinstinct/eldritch-instinct-srd.md

 Occasionally you will want an element of randomness (for example, to determine the weather or if an item is available).
 In these situations, roll 1d6.
 A roll of 4 or more generally favors the players.
 A roll of 3 or under tends to mean bad luck for the PCs or their allies.

 ### Agenda Clock

+Track the passage of time on the **Agenda Clock** (based on the [Underclock](https://goblinpunch.blogspot.com/2023/04/the-underclock-fixing-random-encounter.html) by Arnold K. of Goblin Punch), represented using a d20.
+It starts at 20 and a complication occurs when it is reduced _below_ 0.
+Reset it to 20 after the complication is resolved.

 A complication could be an encounter, an event, an environmental change or an advance in the evil agenda of the Mythos.